techfort/paladin/README.md

 `var ford = Paladin.compose([Car, Engine])({ model: 'Ford'});`

-`ford` is a Car, and the Engine methods have a common context!
+`ford` is a Car, and an Engine whose methods have a common context!

 Naturally an Engine can be mounted on a `Plane` for example...